IngeborgArdoe/training/foundation_english/exercise-06.md

 ## Exercise 6 - Logic og tasks
-**SESSION BY INSTRUCTOR:** *The instructor will start off by giving you a brief introduction of the topic.*
+**SESSION BY INSTRUCTOR:** *The instructor will start off by giving you a brief introduction to the topic.*

 ### Modeling logic - Principal overview